probot/probot/docs/development.md

 1. Install the app on a test repo and try triggering a webhook to activate the bot!
 1. You're all set!
 Head down to [Debugging](#debugging) to learn more about developing your Probot App.

+You can learn more about how GitHub App Manifests work and how to change your settings for one via the [GitHub Developer Docs](https://developer.github.com/apps/building-github-apps/creating-github-apps-from-a-manifest/).

 ## Configuring a GitHub App

 > If you created an App with a manifest, you can skip this section; your app is already configured!
 If you ever need to edit those settings, you can visit `https://github.com/settings/apps/your-app-name`